gubi/starter-laravel/readme.md

 (_TODO_: Right now, you'll have to clone/download this repo)

 ## Setup
+First of all, run `composer install` in the `src` folder.

-The first step to a proper initialization is to generate both the laravel and jwt-auth keys
+Then, generate both the laravel and jwt-auth keys
 ###### Laravel key
 ```bash
 php artisan key:generate